Healthcare professionals, neonatal units, hospitals, and health services

 Guideline

-1. Training on reporting and learning from adverse events and inappropriate use of equipment is attended by all responsible healthcare professionals.
-(1,6,19)
+Training on reporting and learning from adverse events and inappropriate use of equipment is ensured to optimise the use of equipment, including simulation of clinical team working.
+(20)

 Training documentation